The Best Credit Score Not What You’d Expect

 WARNING: This article is actually trying to help someone who doesn’t have a credit score get it back!
 And here is the sad part, the person is a 57 years old gentleman, desperately trying to get a loan and was denied due to having a Zero Credit Score.

 A story like this precisely presents the reason why I am writing this article.
-He is exactly who I am trying to reach with my coaching business.

 My hope is to convince you to stop building credit and stop broke habits and start building wealth and start passing wisdom on to the next generation.
 Let’s change our family trees.